Expected Learning Outcomes

 All advisor notes and documentation are part of a student’s academic records.
 They are accordingly covered by FERPA Privacy Laws and cannot be disclosed to a third party without the student’s clearly articulated authorization.
 Students also have the right to review any and all parts of their advising records.
-Additional information on FERPA appears in the next section.
+Additional information on FERPA is provided in the next section.

 The Family Educational Rights and Privacy Act of 1974 (FERPA), in conjunction with Montana law, prevent advisors from releasing any part of a student’s academic registration unless there is a legitimate educational interest or the student has consented to release of information.
-The Registrar’s Office maintains a comprehensive webpage (http://www.umt.edu/registrar) detailing the requirements and implementation of FERPA.
+The Registrar’s Office maintains a comprehensive webpage detailing the requirements and implementation of FERPA.
 Some FERPA issues for advisors include:

-- Advisors may not release any part of a student’s record (what courses they are registered for, whether they attended or missed an appointment, if they are on probation or suspension) to a third party (typically a parent or other family member) unless there is a release on file with the Registrar’s Office (check SPACMNT if you have access to Banner).
+- Advisors MAY NOT release any part of a student’s record (what courses they are registered for, whether they attended or missed an appointment, if they are on probation or suspension) to a third party (typically a parent or other family member) unless there is a release on file with the Registrar’s Office (check SPACMNT if you have access to Banner).

 - FERPA does not prevent the third party from providing the advisor with information about the student.

 - The advisor rarely has information that the student can’t access.
 The student is almost always going to be the better source of information about his or her standing in classes during the semester.
 Helping the parent or family member understand what the student can access sometimes reduces the frequency of requests for FERPA-protected information.

 Assessing student learning has become an expectation for virtually all aspects of colleges and universities, including academic advising.
 As stated by Cuseo (as cited in Gordon et al., 2008), who cites Scriven (1967):